Sad news for owners of the Samsung Galaxy S3 and Galaxy Note 2: your phone is officially past its sell-by date.

 After a user complained to Samsung via Twitter that the latest Google OS wasn't yet available on the devices, the Samsung UK Twitter account replied by saying that neither phone would receive the Lollipop update.

 Android Lollipop has been available since November 2014, with the majority of viable handsets making the transition to the new format.
-Samsung's confession that the S3 and Note 2 are not receiving the update, at least in the UK, is a surefire sign that the phones are on their way out for good.
+Samsung's confession that the S3 and Note 2 are not receiving the update, is a surefire sign that the phones are on their way out for good.
 Especially given that some Android phones will probably start receiving Lollipop's follow-up, currently known only as 'M', sometime in the next few months.